Have you ever wanted to make a goals journal?

 Negative: I’m worried about having to avoid certain foods like ice cream.
 I want to enjoy food and life.
 I’m afraid I’ll never be able to lose weight without starving myself.
 I might never be in my ideal body and never feel the confidence I want to feel and that makes me discouraged.

 What I learned and how it helps me plan for success

-- Make sure my mindset and feelings are aligned with ease and success.
-This is perhaps the most important part of the plan.
+- Make sure my mindset and emotions are aligned with ease and success.

 - What would you most like to create in your life or the biggest changes you feel you need?

 - Journal your goals in order of importance.

 - What would you like your lifestyle to be day to day?
 How do you want to spend your time?

 - Describe what lifestyle factors might be holding you back from your goals.
 Money, health, location, or support network for example?
 Or something else?

 - Are there any fears, anxieties, insecurities, or negative thoughts you carry about your goals?